Over the years, vegetation researchers

 the gap between ozone exposure and ozone dose (i.e., flux).

-As indicated above, detoxification represents a third process,
+As indicated above, detoxification represents a process, which

-which has been mostly overlooked in assessing vegetation effects.
+has been mostly overlooked in assessing vegetation effects.
+The

-The first two processes are uptake and ozone concentration.
-It
+first two processes are uptake and ozone concentration.
+It is

-is the temporal relationship among these three processes that
+the temporal relationship among these three processes that determines

-these three processes, it is impossible to apply a model to predict
+processes, it is impossible to apply a flux model to predict

 adequately vegetation effects.
 When considering only uptake and

-the concentration, the models predict that the peaks are less
+concentration, the flux models predict that the peaks are less

 important than the mid-level ozone concentrations in affecting

-vegetation.
-It is anticipated that when the models consider detoxification,
+It is anticipated that when models begin to consider the diurnal

-results that illustrate the importance of the higher hourly average
+the importance of the higher hourly average ozone concentrations

 research area, please carefully read the critical review written